-Perform the budgetary planning for the communications portfolio.
+Performing the budgetary planning for the communications portfolio.

+Assisting the Elections Committee with marketing during the General Election.

-Submit a transition report that the end of their term.
+Submitting a transition report at the end of their term.

 The Director of Communications shall be the Chair of the hiring panel for the Communications Team, and Internal Records Officer(s).